Baoh

-Baoh is Araki's first series to display his signature amount of over-the-top gore.
+Baoh is Araki's first series to display his signature penchant for high-octane gore.

 Plot

-17-year-old Ikuro Hashizawa is kidnapped and turned into a Baoh, a bioweapon with superhuman strength and other abilities, by the Doress Laboratory.
+17-year-old Ikuro Hashizawa is kidnapped and turned into a Baoh, a bioweapon with superhuman strength and other abilities, by the organization Doress.
 He escapes with the help of Sumire, a 9-year-old psychic girl.
-Professor Kasuminome, head scientist at Doress, sends various assassins and monsters to try and kill Ikuro, in means of stopping the Baoh virus from spreading and infecting the world.
+Dr. Kasuminome, head scientist at Doress, sends various assassins and monsters to try and kill Ikuro, desperate to stop the Baoh parasite inside him.